Marketers are seeking ways to get more personal with their marketing efforts.

 When we talk about personalization, we usually think about how to collect data, which data to collect, the best technology stack, the best way to segment users, etc. However, we usually forget the most important factor that makes a huge difference with all these data and technology: People.

 Gartner's research found that digital talent and skills are key differentiators between average and above-average performance in personalization.

 In order to deliver the best personalization experience for customers, companies need to invest in people.
 Especially in the following areas:

-A better understanding of customer reactions for personalization experiences
+A better understanding of customer reactions to personalization experiences

 Ability to understand customers' micro-behaviors

 Higher knowledge of data and technological skills to create better personalization